mnot/I-D/http-encryption-encoding/draft.md

 # Introduction

-It is sometimes desirable to encrypt the contents of a HTTP message (request or response) in a persistent manner, so that when their payload is stored (e.g., with a HTTP PUT), only someone with the appropriate key can read it.
+It is sometimes desirable to encrypt the contents of a HTTP message (request or response) in a persistent manner, so that when the payload is stored (e.g., with a HTTP PUT), only someone with the appropriate key can read it.

 For example, it might be necessary to store a file on a server without exposing its contents to